junsulee119/OpenPhoneCameraTrigger/README.md

 The 3D enclosure files are licensed under **CC BY-NC-SA 4.0**.

-For more details, see the `LICENSE` file under each directories or visit [GNU AGPL v3.0 License](https://www.gnu.org/licenses/agpl-3.0.html), [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+For more details, see the `LICENSE` file under each directory or visit [GNU AGPL v3.0 License](https://www.gnu.org/licenses/agpl-3.0.html), [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).